top of page

 Speaker

 Jane is one of our experienced presenters and advocates at Autism Actually.
-In addition to being a trained Secondary Mathematics/Science teacher, Jane also has a Master’s degree of Inclusive Education for Autistic students.
+In addition to being a trained Secondary Mathematics/Science teacher, Jane also has a Master’s degree in Inclusive Education for Autistic students.

-From 2008 to 2012, Jane was a member of the Victorian team for the Positive Partnerships project; a Federal-government initiative aimed at supporting school aged Autistic students.
+From 2008 to 2012, and as of 2025, Jane has been a delivery team member for Positive Partnerships, a federal government initiative aimed at supporting school-aged Autistic students.

 IMG_5608.JPG